Skip to content

 This field usually follows normal officer compensation:

-• BAS: $328.48 monthly
+• BAS: $328.48 monthly for officers

 Career Value